 The first carbon dioxide emission targets for new passenger cars were set in 1998/99 through voluntary agreements between the European Commission and the automotive industry represented by three manufacturer associations: ACEA (European Automobile Manufacturers Association), JAMA (Japanese Automobile Manufacturers Association) and KAMA (Korean Automobile Manufacturers Association).
 These agreements targeted fleet-average CO2 emissions of 140 g/km by 2008/09.
 While significant CO2 emission reductions were achieved in the initial years, since around 2004 the manufacturers could no longer meet their voluntary targets.
 In response, the Commission developed a mandatory CO2 emission reduction program.

 Two separate sets of regulations cover CO2 emissions from passenger cars and light commercial vehicles (LCV):

-- CO2 emission targets for new passenger cars were adopted on 23 April 2009 [Regulation 443/2009/EC].
+- CO2 emission targets for new passenger cars were adopted in April 2009 .
 The regulation established a fleet-average CO2 emission target of 130 g/km to be reached by 2015.
 The regulation also defines a long-term target of 95 g CO2/km to be reached from 2020.